 Writing the summarization pipeline

-1. First load the langchain WebBaseLoader and load the document from the given url.
-Additionally we also load the CharacterTextSplitter to split the documents into chunks.
+1. First, load the langchain WebBaseLoader and the document from the given URL.
+We also load the CharacterTextSplitter to split the documents into chunks.

 2. Initialize the map_template and reduce_template from the above templates.

-3. Initialize the map_chain and reduce_chain from langchain LLMChain which will be using an LLM (in our case it will be ChatPremAI client) and the corresponding template.
+3. Initialize the map_chain and reduce_chain from langchain LLMChain, which will use an LLM (in our case, a ChatPremAI client) and the corresponding template.

 4. We define a combined_document_chain which combines all the summarized chunks (stacking each of them one after the other) using the StuffDocumentsChain.

-5. Then a reduce_document_chain, which takes those combined documents and runs the reduce (i.e. another summarization) on that stuffed documents.
+5. Then, a reduce_document_chain takes those combined documents and runs the reduce (i.e. another summarization) on those stuffed documents.

-6. Finally a map_reduce_chain which combines all the above chains into a single chain.
+6. Finally, a map_reduce_chain combines all the above chains into a single chain.

 def summarize_url(url: str, llm: ChatPremAI) -> dict: